Hypertension

 • When hypertension is newly diagnosed, do a urinalysis, spot urine albumin:creatinine ratio, blood tests (creatinine, potassium, sodium, calcium, fasting plasma glucose, lipid panel, and often thyroid-stimulating hormone), and ECG.

-• Reduce BP to < 130/80 mm Hg for everyone up to age 80 years, including those with a kidney disorder or diabetes.
+• Reduce BP to < 130/80 mm Hg, including those with a kidney disorder or diabetes.
+A higher target might be appropriate for frail older patients who become symptomatic at lower pressures.

-• Treatment involves lifestyle changes, especially a low-sodium and higher potassium diet, management of secondary causes of hypertension, and medications (including thiazide diuretics, angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers, and dihydropyridine calcium channel blockers).
+• Treatment involves lifestyle changes, especially a low-sodium and higher potassium diet, medication (including thiazide diuretics, angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers, and dihydropyridine calcium channel blockers), and management of secondary causes of hypertension if present.

 Drugs Mentioned In This Article